What is the Cost of Dental School?March 1, 2021

 To become licensed as a dentist you must also pass a professional exam.
 The National Board Dental Examination previously consisted of two parts, however, it is transitioning to the Integrated National Board Dental Examination (INBDE).
 Currently, students only take Part II of the National Board Dental Examination.

 The INBDE began administration on August 1, 2020 and currently costs $680.
 Your graduation year can determine which exam you will take.
 No matter which exam you take, it is another expense to budget for.

 If you’re concerned about how much it costs to become a dentist, know that there are many options to help manage your dental school expenses.

 Scholarships and Grants

 A variety of scholarships and grants are available for dental students.
 These are beneficial because recipients do not have to repay them.
 You may be able to find these monies through your school or dental association, as well as through federal and state governments.

 Student loans are a form of aid that do need to be repaid.
 You can take these loans out through the federal government or through private companies.
 Remember that the interest rates on graduate federal student loans are higher than the interest rates on undergraduate federal student loans.
 There is also a cap on how much can be borrowed.
 Private student loans may offer more competitive interest rates and different loan terms.

 According to the American Dental Education Association, in 2019 the average student loan debt for a recently graduated indebted dental student was $292,169.
 Facing that amount of debt may seem daunting, however, there are ways to save on your loans after graduation.

-Refinancing your student loans can be a great way to reduce your monthly payment, save on interest costs and modify your loan terms.
+Refinancing your dental student loans can be a great way to reduce your monthly payment, save on interest costs and modify your loan terms.
 Refinancing is obtaining a new student loan to pay off previous student loans.
 This can allow you to combine multiple loans into one, making it easier to manage your student debt.